 With Basic, Standard and Premium, you are billed on a flat, predictable daily rate based on the edition and performance level.
 Additionally, performance levels (eg. Basic, S1, and P2) are broken out in the bill to make it easier to see the number of database days you incurred in a single month for each performance level.

 - What if my database is active for less than a day?

 You are billed the flat rate for each day the database exists, regardless of usage or if the database is active for less than a day.
 For example, if you create a database and delete it 5 minutes later your bill will reflect a charge for 1 database day.
 If you delete a database and then create another with the same name, your bill will reflect a charge for two separate databases on that day.

 - How do I provision a Basic, Standard or, Premium Database?

 Basic, Standard, and Premium databases can be created on any server.
 You can upgrade or downgrade a database between any two editions, including Web and Business, without taking the database offline.

 Premium databases are limited by a quota of 2 per server.
 If you need additional quota please call customer support.

 - How long does it take to change the edition or performance level of a database?

 Changing the edition of a database may require the database to be copied internally.
-This may happen when changing to or from Standard or Premium edition, or when changing the performance level of a Standard or Premium database.
+This may happen when changing to or from Standard or Premium service tier, or when changing the performance level of a Standard or Premium database.
 If this happens it may take from a few minutes to several hours depending on the size of the database.
 Changing the edition or performance level of a database immediately after creating it will be faster than upgrading the database later once populated with data.

 - What is a Database Throughput Unit (DTU)?